The Supreme Court will consider reinstating a critical approval for a rail project in eastern Utah

 The rail line would connect oil and gas producers in rural Utah to the broader rail network, allowing them to access larger markets and ultimately sell to refineries near the Gulf of Mexico.
 Producers who are currently limited to tanker trucks would be able to ship an additional 350,000 barrels of crude daily on trains extending for up to 2 miles (3.2 kilometers).

+The railway is being pursued through a public-private partnership between infrastructure development and investment firm DHIP Group in Winter Park, Florida, and the Seven County Infrastructure Coalition, a body formed by eastern Utah officials.

-Proponents include oil businesses, rural Utah officials and the Ute Indian Tribe of the Uintah & Ouray Reservation.
+Other proponents include oil businesses and the Ute Indian Tribe of the Uintah & Ouray Reservation.
 They have argued that the railroad would be a boon to struggling local economies and boost domestic energy production.

+The type of oil to be exported from Utah — waxy crude, which is semi-solid at room temperature — makes it more challenging to move.
+Currently it's heated and shipped in insulated trucks.

+The oil's consistency, on the other hand, makes it less damaging and easier to clean up after spills, project proponents say.

 The federal appeals court in Washington ruled last year that the Surface Transportation Board's environmental approval was rushed and violated federal law.

-The issue at the Supreme Court is whether the agency should have weighed the potential environmental harm of the main cargo the railroad would carry when it has no regulatory authority over oil production.
+The issue at the Supreme Court is whether the agency should have weighed the potential environmental harm of the railroad's main cargo, both where the oil is drilled in Utah and refined on the Gulf Coast, when it has no regulatory authority over oil production.

+“It’s disappointing the Supreme Court took up this case but the appellate court’s decision on this destructive project is legally sound and should ultimately stand,” Wendy Park, a senior attorney at the Center for Biological Diversity, said in a statement.

+The railroad would still need additional review and government approvals to proceed even if its developers prevail before the Supreme Court, the group noted.

 Follow the AP's coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.